peterjschroeder/qb-scripts/README.md

 openLinks	Opens all links in new tabs, with optional user inputed regex.

-qbfsync Add, delete, list, sync Firefox bookmarks using firefox-sync-client.
+qbfsync,qbfsync-add Add, delete, list, sync Firefox bookmarks using firefox-sync-client.